Saturday 21st to Thursday 26th September 2013

 For our last day on the coast we decided to give snorkelling one last chance and hired what we needed and headed to South Mandu Beach.

 And found that the sea was too rough to snorkel!
+But we did see a wallaby!
 So carried on south to look at Yardie Creek.
 It does not reach the sea but the pool extends up the gorge.
 We resisted taking the boat trip up the gorge.